ProShares Ultra S&P500

 What is the price forecast for SSO in 2026?

-Based on the characteristics of the ProShares Ultra S&P 500 ETF (SSO), which is a leveraged instrument and not a traditional company stock, a specific price forecast is highly speculative.
-Its performance to 2026 is entirely contingent on the path of the S&P 500 index.
+Based on the tactical and leveraged nature of the ProShares Ultra S&P500 (SSO), a specific 2026 price forecast is highly unreliable and not recommended, as its value is entirely dependent on the daily performance of the S&P 500.